HaeSeongPark/haeseongpark.github.io/_posts/2019-02-28-LearningAVFoundation-EndOfChapter6.md

 ---
 ## Summary
 - detail AV Foundation capture APIs overall.
 - make camera app similar to iPhone basic camera app. it's easy to follow step-by-step with stater project.
 But some code that is not related AV Foundation capture APIs like UI stuftt is already implemented and not comment or description.
 That's a shame.
 But It worths to read the code.
 It has ALAssetsLibrary code which is deprecated.
+So you should use Photo framework like PHPhotoLibrary class.
+And also you must check authorizationStatus of camera device

 [source code](https://github.com/HaeSeongPark/LearningAVFoundation/tree/master/Chapter6/Kamera_Starter)